RareSkills/blog/smart-contract-security/smart-contract-security.md

 ## Bypassing the contract check

-You can "check" if an address is a smart contract by looking at it's bytecode size.
+You can "check" if an address is a smart contract by looking at its bytecode size.
 Externally owned accounts (regular wallets) don't have any bytecode.
 Here are a few ways of doing it

 ```solidity
 import "@openzeppelin/contracts/utils/Address.sol"